Autoinstallation Profiles

 In installation files, variables use a hierarchy.
 System variables take precedence over profile variables, which in turn take precedence over distribution variables.

 4.2.
-Code snippets
+Code Snippets

 Uyuni comes with a large number of predefined code snippets.
 Navigate to Systems Autoinstallation Autoinstallation Snippets to see the list of existing snippets.